amsb/mobx-reactor/README.md

 }
 ```

-The `@action(actionType)` decorator declares that the decorated method responds to the named action type.
+The `@action(type)` decorator declares that the decorated method responds to the named action type.
 There is no relationship between the method name and the action type.

+### Actions

+Action handlers may be execute immediately when declared as a regular function or asynchronously when the action handler is defined as a generator function.

+> Currently, decorators and generator methods are not cooperating syntactically, but this should be resolved as [the decorator specification is refined and babel incorporates those improvements](https://github.com/babel/babylon/pull/14).
+The examples show how you can return a bound generator function until the syntactic convenience is available.

+#### Generator Actions

+Asynchronous tasks are supported in generator actions through an inversion of control that allows the store to step through the yield statements of the generator.

 ### Store Context